ohshitgorillas/qmk_firmware/keyboards/planck/rev7/keymaps/planck7/README.md

 ## Base Layer
 ![Planck Base Layout](planck-base.png)

-The base layer uses an OS-aware standard QWERTY layout with Home Row Mods (HRMs), with the 2U spacebar shifted to the right to account for the fact that I hit space with my right thumb exclusively.

 **Legend**: A short dash '-' indicates OS-specific differences (see [OS Awareness](#os-awareness)).
 A long em-dash '—' indicates tap-hold keys where the top legend is hold and bottom is tap.

+The base layer uses an OS-aware standard QWERTY layout with Home Row Mods (HRMs), with the 2U spacebar shifted to the right to account for the fact that I hit space with my right thumb exclusively.

+### Thumb Backspace and Delete
+This is arguably the most transformative feature of the Planck layout.
+The transition from a traditional staggered keyboard to ortholinear is notoriously challenging—filled with typos, missed keys, and general frustration as muscle memory adapts to the new grid layout.
+Having dedicated backspace and delete keys accessible via the right thumb transforms this experience into something relatively manageable.

+The ergonomic advantage cannot be overstated: instead of reaching up to the top-right corner with your pinky (often requiring hand repositioning), error correction becomes a simple thumb tap.
+This keeps your hands in the home position and maintains typing flow.

+Beyond basic error correction, these thumb keys offer enhanced functionality when combined with the Raise layer.
+Holding Raise while pressing backspace or delete escalates the operation to word-level deletion—backspace becomes "delete previous word" and delete becomes "delete next word".
+This provides efficient text editing capabilities without leaving the home row or requiring complex key combinations.

+### Auto-Correction
+I use the QMK Autocorrect feature heavily with a custom library that I fill out as I make typos.
+This can be found at [autocorrect.txt](../../../../../autocorrect.txt).

+While there are several libraries out there for this kind of thing, most of them are focused on misspellings.
+I know how to spell, I just want to have my keyboard autocorrect *typos*.

+In the future, the autocorrect.txt file will be split into several files and concatenated before generating `autocorrect_data.h`.

 ### Tap-Hold Keys: Home Row Mods (HRMs) and Shift/Enter (SENT)
 This layout uses two tap-hold configurations: